-Nutrient film technique, or NFT for short, is a very simple hydroponic method.
-Its simplicity makes it popular for both hydroponic gardening at home and on a commercial scale.
+Nutrient film technique, or NFT for short, is the most scalable method of hydroponic gardening.
+Its simplicity makes it popular for both hobby hydroponic gardening at home and on a commercial scale.
 NFT hydroponics systems are usually set up to grow many plants at a time.

 How Do NFT hydroponic Systems Work?

 Nutrient film technique usually consists of tubes of channels side by side in rows.
 The rows are slightly tilted, so gravity pulls nutrients the length of the pipe, draining down the opposite side and back down into the reservoir.
 The Pump is always on, constantly running the nutrient solution through the system.

 Plants can be secured in inserts or in grow medium.
 Roots dangle in the channel allowing them access to oxygen and the nutrient solution flowing at the bottom of the channel.
 Since this method runs nutrient solution through the system 24/7, there is no need for timers.

 What Plants Grow Best in NFT Hydroponic Systems?